Inge-mark/pbxis-ws/README.md

 will open a page that tracks agents 147, 149 (these are their extension numbers) and queues q1, q2, using WebSocket to receive the event stream.

+Also there are two additional example pages:

+ - `Wallboard` available at `wallboard/<tech>/<queues>`.
+This page is an example how to build wallboard application based on pbxis-ws.
+ - `Agen page` available at `agentpage`.
+Page will ask for user login and local number.
+After login user will be automatically sign in to queues configured in `agent-queues.clj`.

 ##Download

 Fetch the tarball from [SourceForge](https://sourceforge.net/projects/pbxis-ws/files/).